-When we moved to The Watch House in 2006 the garden was mainly crazy paved, with a small air raid shelter and the original outdoor toilets.
-The two fishermen’s cottages to which they belonged had been knocked into one in the late 1970s, and this is now our weekend home.
-The previous owners had made a cheerful little garden using pots and hanging baskets; for the first two summers we followed suit, rescuing a large pink hydrangea, filling the shady corners with potted hostas and the sunny corners with standard olive trees, lavenders and geraniums.
+When I moved to The Watch House in 2006 the garden was mainly crazy paved, with a small air raid shelter and the original outdoor toilets.
+The two fishermen’s cottages to which they belonged had been knocked into one in the late 1970s, and this is now my permanent home, having been a weekend retreat for eleven years.
+The previous owners had made a cheerful little garden using pots and hanging baskets; for the first two summers I followed suit, rescuing a large pink hydrangea, filling the shady corners with potted hostas and the sunny corners with standard olive trees, lavenders and geraniums.

-However hard we tried the garden wasn’t quite what we wanted.
-After lots of (quite silly) ideas about working the outbuildings into a new design we were persuaded that they had to go.
-Having frequently used the space for entertaining in the summer we also decided to incorporate an outdoor kitchen into the plan.
+However hard I tried the garden wasn’t quite what I wanted.
+After lots of (quite silly) ideas about working the outbuildings into a new design I was persuaded that they had to go.
+Having frequently used the space for entertaining in the summer I also decided to incorporate an outdoor kitchen into the plan.
 I had seen these in Chicago on a business trip – huge and built from stone – and thought that if they could do it there, why not in England?
 A magazine article about designer Wayne Hemmingway had also inspired me with its images of a long outdoor dining table, backed by lush planting and statement lighting.

 The air-raid shelter took almost two weeks to tear down, causing one or two minor injuries along the way.
 In the end heavy machinery was called for to remove this and the trunk of a fairly old sycamore tree.
 One of the undercrofts had been used as a rubbish tip for many years and needed to be emptied, revealing all sorts of interesting glass bottles and pieces of blue and white china.
 Both were originally used for gutting and smoking fish, their Belfast sinks and smoking ovens still in evidence today.

 The transformation had begun and there was no going back.
 Next to go were the toilet buildings, leaving behind a fairly scrappy looking wall.